 - 2 TBS Fresh Lemon Juice (from 1/2 large lemon)

 - 4 scant TBS Brined Capers - drained (plus more for garnish, optional)

-- Then, cook the chicken in batches: Place a large non-stick sauté pan over medium high heat, add 2 tablespoons of olive oil.
+- Then, cook the chicken in batches: Place a large non-stick skillet over medium high heat, add 2 tablespoons of olive oil.
 When oil is warmed, use tongs to remove flour coated chicken from bag, shaking off excess flour, and add to sauté pan, in batches if necessary.
-(Do NOT over crowd the pan.
+Cook, stirring occasionally, until browned and cooked throughout, about 5-8 minutes (depending how big you diced your chicken).
+Remove chicken to a plate and set aside.(Note: Do NOT over crowd the pan.
 Add 2 tablespoons of oil to pan for each batch of chicken).
-Cook, stirring occasionally, until browned and cooked throughout, about 5-8 minutes (depending how big you diced your chicken).
-Remove chicken to a plate and set aside.

-- To make the Sauce: Return the skillet to stove, and reduce heat to medium.
+- Make the sauce: Return the skillet to stove, and reduce heat to medium.
 Melt 1 tablespoon of butter.
-Add the shallot and sauté until softened and light golden in color, about 30 seconds-1 minute.
-Add the garlic, measures salt and pepper.
-Cook until fragrant, about 30 seconds.Deglaze sauce: Add the wine to deglaze the pan, increase heat to medium high and use a wooden spoon to scrape up the browned bits from the bottom of the pan.
+Add the shallot and sauté, stirring often, until softened and light golden in color, about 30 seconds to 1 minute.
+Add the garlic along with the measures salt and pepper.
+Cook, stirring, until fragrant, about 30 seconds.Deglaze sauce: Add the wine to deglaze the pan, increase heat to medium high and use a wooden spoon to scrape up the browned bits from the bottom of the pan.
 Simmer the sauce until reduced by about half, around 4-5 minutes.Add the chicken stock and lemon juice, cook until reduced by about half, 4-5 minutes.

-- To serve: Divide chicken evenly among spaghetti squash ‘boats’.
-Evenly divide piccata sauce over the spaghetti squash boat with chicken.
+- To serve: Divide chicken evenly among spaghetti squash halves.
+Evenly divide the piccata sauce over the spaghetti squash boat with chicken.
 Garnish with parmesan cheese, lemon slices and parsley.
 Enjoy!